Sealed Class in C# with examples

 }

-Q: Can a sealed class be instantiated in C#?
+Q: What is a sealed class in C#?

 Q: Can we create an object of a sealed class in C#?